NARA is one of the popular sightseeing spots in Japan.

 (Ukimido in November)

 It may be cold during this season, but with some good clothes you can admire the beautiful evening skies.
 In the end of January, the Wakakusa Yamayaki is held as an annual festival during which the grass on the hillside of Wakakusa Mountain is set on fire.
-One of the other festivals is happening in March, we have a ceremony called “Omizutori” at Nigatsudo Hall in Todaiji Temple.
-During this festival, monks run over the balcony of the temple with huge burning torches.
+One of the other festivals is happening in March, we have a ceremony called “Shunie/Omizutori” at Nigatsudo Hall in Todaiji Temple.
+This collection of Buddhist rituals has been held every year on behalf of all the people for over 1250 years.
 It is a moment that will inspire you with its warm, ceremonial atmosphere.

 (Yamayaki at Wakakusa Mountain in January)